EddCMC/odin-recipes/README.md

 # odin-recipes
-his represents the first project in which I will create a basic recipe website with HTML
+This represents the first project in which I will create a basic recipe website with HTML